 In truth, the makeup of thermal break material differs.
-Depending on the application, some thermal break material is suited better than others.
+Depending on the application, some are suited better than others.
 For steel connections, cold storage and more, Fabreeka hosts an impressive lineup of thermal bridging solutions.

 Fabreeka’s structural thermal break material proves to be a trusted, industry-specified thermal bridging solution.
-In our free brochure, discover why construction professionals specify our thermal break material.
+In our free brochure, discover why construction professionals specify our products.

-Fabreeka’s thermal break material provides excellent thermal efficiency and energy-saving properties.
+Fabreeka’s thermal bridging solution provides excellent thermal efficiency and energy-saving properties.
 Its unique design as a fiberglass-reinforced laminate composite provides all the properties of great thermal break material.

-What’s more, our thermal break material is ICC ES-listed in both the United States and Canada for design and compliance to construct safe, sustainable, affordable and resilient construction practices.
+What’s more, our insulation material is ICC ES-listed in both the United States and Canada for design and compliance to construct safe, sustainable, affordable and resilient construction practices.
 Read on to see for yourself why Fabreeka offers the best thermal break material available.